- Defense Health Agency (DHA)

-The primary purpose of this job is to provide a Medical Officer who is board certified or board eligible in OB/GYN to carry a full range of cases, including the most difficult in the specialty, and provide consultative services to other staff members on difficult OB/GYN cases.
+The primary purpose of this job is to provide a Physician who is board certified or board eligible in OB/GYN to carry a full range of cases, including the most difficult in the specialty, and provide consultative services to other staff members on difficult OB/GYN cases.
 Complicated cases requiring treatment or services for which existing hospital facilities are not adequate are referred to other civilian or military medical facilities.

 1. Examines, diagnoses, treats or prescribes course of treatment for OB/GYN patients including those of an unusually complex and difficult nature.
 Ascertains immediate needs as deemed necessary.
-Performs surgical procedures and assists in Operating Room (OR) under minimal supervision of the Chief, Obstetrics/ Gynecology Service, guiding and directing the assisting medical officer, nurse anesthetist and nurses.
+Performs surgical procedures and assists in Operating Room (OR) under minimal supervision of the Chief, Obstetrics/Gynecology Service, guiding and directing the assisting physician, nurse anesthetist and nurses.
 Performs basic colposcopy and treatment of dysplasia on OB/GYN patients.
 Instructs and supervises other ancillary personnel in the care and treatment of patients.
 Administers and prescribes medicine and treatment.
 Records medical data or case history on prescribed Army Medical Department forms as required.
 Reviews and studies medical history and progress of patients.